An Integrated Health and

 What happens on your first visit?

 On your first visit, your osteopath will take a detailed case history, including previous medical complaints and conditions that may be relevant to your current complaint.
 The details you provide will be strictly confidential.
 They will then carry out a physical examination which will not only look at the area of the complaint but also look at how the body is functioning more generally.
-They may ask you to do some simple movements or stretches, to observe your posture and mobility.
-They may also want to do some more general health testing such as taking your blood pressure.
+After this they may ask you to do some simple movements or stretches, to observe your posture and mobility and may also want to do some more general health testing such as taking your blood pressure.

 After this, your osteopath will explain fully what they feel is causing your condition/ complaint and discuss a treatment plan that is suitable for you and that they feel is appropriate.
 This is most likely to be osteopathic treatment or may refer you for further tests, such as x-rays.